 Use Affiliate Links

-Affiliate links are a great way for Bookstagrammers to start making money for actual sales conversions.
+Affiliate links are a great way for Bookstagrammers to learn how to make money from Bookstagram.
+You can start making money for actual sales conversions.
 The way it works is you get a unique link from a retailer and if a person buys something using that link, you earn a commission, at no extra charge to the consumer.

 A few places where I am an affiliate and where you can also sign up: